vincentsijben/bpm-timings-for-processing/README.md

 Note:
 * use `classpath.local.location=/Applications/Processing.app/Contents/Java/core/library` instead of Daniel's example.
 When releasing a Library you can't have the `core.jar` in your lib folder.
 * Find and comment this line in your build.xml `<taglet name="ExampleTaglet" path="resources/code" />`if you get [errors with generating Javadoc](https://github.com/processing/processing-library-template/issues/19).
 Find and remove this line in your build.xml as well `stylesheetfile="resources/stylesheet.css"`
 * I added a symlink to each and every example folder, so I can directly open up an example in Processing IDE and add new features in the BeatsPerMinute.java file.
 Processing IDE needs to "see" the .java file in the same directory as the .pde file to work.
 Unfortunately I haven't found a way for these symlinks to work both on MacOS and Windows at the same time.
 So according to your dev environment, (re)create the symlinks when necessary.
-I've had to exclude the .java file for each example in the build.xml with:
+I excluded the .java file in build.xml so they won't show up in production with:
 ```
 <copy todir="${project.tmp}/${project.name}/examples">
 	<fileset dir="${project.examples}">